 Each county in Region 9 should have a physical "home" for entrepreneurs.
 This home could be a coworking space, an incubator, or accelerator program.
-10 What matters is that entrepreneurs know where to go for assistance, support, training, and community building.
+What matters is that entrepreneurs know where to go for assistance, support, training and community building.
 The space could be in a public building or owned and managed by the private sector or a non-profit.
-It could be largely open space with desks, or small manufacturing shops or a shared kitchen facility.
-These choices need to be made with the advice of local entrepreneurs about their needs and opportunities for growth.
+It could be largely open space with

-10 A co-working space typically offers shared desks, tables and conference rooms available for use by members on a regular basis, and by others on a drop-in basis, all for a fee.
+&lt;sup>10 A co-working space typically offers shared desks, tables and conference rooms available for use by members on a regular basis, and by others on a drop-in basis, all for a fee.
 An Incubator is typically a program that entrepreneurs apply to, and upon acceptance, they rent office or manufacturing space in the incubator facility.
 This is typically a multi-year commitment and comes with access to shared resources and on-site coaching and counseling.
 An accelerator is usually an episodic program offered for a short period of time, e.g. 12 weeks, where a cohort of companies receive training, mentorship and connections.
 Some accelerators also offer office space for the duration of the program.
-Many accelerator programs culminate in a pitch contest or similar event, and result in investments in participating companies.
+Many accelerator program culminate in a pitch contest or similar event, and result in investments in participating companies.